Aidar5/nattoeng/docs/source/book/additional_info/pytest_pyneng.rst

     $ pytest tests/test_task_9_1.py -vv

-Start all tests of one partition:
+Start all tests of one section:

 ::